Custody & Access

 • health care decisions for the child.

-What are the different types of custody?
+What are the different types of decision-making?

-Joint custody
+Joint Decision-Making

-Joint custody means that both parents must agree on major decisions that affect their child.
+Joint decision-making means that both parents must agree on major decisions that affect their child.
 One parent cannot decide these things without the agreement of the other.
 If they disagree, they must find a way to resolve it.

-Sole custody
+Sole Decision-Making

 • has a drinking or drug problem,